An Idaho State University assistant track and field coach was one of three electrocuted in a Bingham County Canal Thursday night.

 Six Bingham County Sheriff’s Deputies along with members of Search and Rescue responded to the area.
-Police sent out a reverse 911 call to surrounding residents alerting them about the missing person.
+Police made automated emergency calls to surrounding residents alerting them about the missing person.
 The search was called off around 10:50 PM when the bodies of three individuals along with the dog were found in an irrigation ditch approximately 50 yards from the residence.

 Jacquelyn Poulson had apparently entered the canal after the dog when the two of them were electrocuted.
 An irrigation pump in the immediate area apparently shorted out electrifying the water.
 Michael Lance Hicks, 41, of Blackfoot and Preston Keith Tarpley, 49, apparently entered the water in an attempt to rescue Poulson when they too were electrocuted.

 Idaho Power Company responded and shut off all power in the immediate area before rescuers could enter the water and recover the bodies.

 According to a press release from the ISU Athletic Department, Poulson had been a member of the Idaho State family for over 12 years where she attended school and competed as a track and field student-athlete before becoming a coach.

 “She was the pride of our program,” Idaho State track and fifeld coach Dave Nielsen said.
 “She was like daughter to me.
 This is so untimely and tragic that I just don’t know what else to say.”